Images of the accretion disk in Hybrid metric-Palatini gravity: Images of black hole

-Let us consider Fig. \ref{fig3}.
-Here, the odd-numbered rows correspond to the simulated ``ideal'' images, while the even-numbered rows show the same images with an applied Gaussian filter, which will be discussed in more detail below.
-For now, we focus on the images in the odd-numbered rows.
-In these images the energy flux intensity is depicted using a continuous color map, where white represents the maximum flux intensity, while dark red indicates the minimum value.
-Analyzing Fig. \ref{fig3}, we can also observe that in the case with a potential, the inner ring size is smaller than predicted by GR but still larger than in the potential-free case when \( \phi_0 = 0.5 \).
-Additionally, we find that the case of a connection between the parameters, is almost indistinguishable from the image of a Schwarzschild BH.
+Let us consider Fig. \ref{fig3a}--\ref{fig3c}.
+In these images the energy flux intensity is depicted using a continuous color map, where white represents the maximum flux intensity, while dark (in online version red) indicates the minimum value.
+Analyzing Fig. \ref{fig3a}--\ref{fig3c}, we can also observe that in the case with a potential (III), the inner ring size is smaller than predicted by GR (IV) but still larger than in the potential-free case (I).
+Additionally, we find that the case (II), is almost indistinguishable from the image of a Schwarzschild BH (IV).

-Besides, Fig. \ref{fig3} shows that the shape of direct and secondary images strongly depends on the inclination angle.
+Besides, Fig. \ref{fig3a}--\ref{fig3c} shows that the shape of direct and secondary images strongly depends on the inclination angle.
 At an edge-on view, the direct image takes on a hat-like shape due to gravitational lensing, which bends light from obscured disk regions to the upper part of the BH.
 Additionally, as the inclination angle increases, some light rays with smaller deflection angles contribute to secondary images, leading to greater deviations from circularity.

 Now we can consider the brightness distribution in the images.
 The brightness accumulates on the left side of each image.
-This effect becomes more noticeable with increasing inclination angle due to the Doppler effect caused by the rotation of the accretion disk.
-However, this brightness accumulation disappear when the distant observer is at a face-on orientation.
-We can see that the brightest image is the one where the coupling between parameters is taken into account, whereas the image with $\phi_0=0.5$ is the dimmest.
-The image corresponding to the Higgs-like potential represents an intermediate case between these two.
-Furthermore, we can also observe that the cases of the Schwarzschild BH and the parameter connection case are indistinguishable from each other.
-This is fully consistent with the energy flux maxima distribution obtained in \cite{meacc}.
+This effect becomes more noticeable with increasing inclination angle due to the Doppler boosting caused by the rotation of the accretion disk; it disappears for a face-on orientation of the disk.
+We see that case~(II) produces the brightest image, whereas case~(I) yields the dimmest one.
+The image corresponding to the Higgs-like potential (III) represents an intermediate case between these two.
+Furthermore, we can also observe that the Schwarzschild case~(IV) and case~(II) are practically indistinguishable from each other.
+This qualitative trend is quantified by the maximal observable flux values $\tilde{\mathcal{F}}_{\rm obs}^{\max}$ listed in Tab.~\ref{tab:Fmax}, and is fully consistent with the energy-flux maxima distribution shown in Fig.~\ref{fig:2} and with the results of \cite{meacc}.